Do you want to add FAQ schema in WordPress?

 Now that All in One SEO is installed and activated, you need to navigate to the page or post where you would like to add FAQ schema.

-Simply scroll down to the bottom of the content editor, where you’ll see the AIOSEO Settings.
-When you click on the Schema tab, you can see that schema settings are automatically enabled by default.
-Then, you can click on the Generate Schema button to customize it.
+When you click on the ‘Schema’ tab, you can see that the schema settings are automatically enabled by default.
+Then, you can click on the ‘Generate Schema’ button to customize it.

 This will bring up the Schema Catalog, where you can select the type of schema you want to implement.
-Find the FAQ option and click the Add Schema button next to it.

-Now, you can start entering your FAQ information.
 Start by adding a name and description for your page or post.
 You can even use AIOSEO’s easy emoji picker to add emojis to these fields.

-Once you’re done, don’t forget to click the Add Schema button.
+Once you are done, don’t forget to click the ‘Add Schema’ button.

-If you want to test whether your FAQ schema markup is correctly added, scroll down to our section on how to test your WordPress FAQ schema.
+If you want to test whether your FAQ schema markup is correctly added, then scroll down to our section on how to test your WordPress FAQ schema.

 If you want to add FAQ schema in WordPress without a plugin, then you can do it by using our manual code method.